Abrams Books: Abrams Appleseed

 Founded in 2012, Abrams Appleseed publishes board books, novelty books, and picture books for children up to age 5.
 The imprint's list of titles includes Alphablocks, Hippopposites, Pantone: Color, In My Heart, and the Mini Myths series.

 Abrams Books for Young Readers

 Abrams Books for Young Readers publishes picture books and illustrated nonfiction for preschool through middle-grade readers.
 The imprint's list of titles includes Library Mouse, Rosie Revere, Engineer, I Am Yoga, Animalia, Babar's Museum of Art, Separate Is Never Equal, Maritcha, and 365 Penguins.

 Abrams ComicArts

 Abrams ComicArts was founded in 2009 under the editorial direction of Charles Kochman and publishes graphic novels and illustrated books about the creators and the history of comics art, animation, and cartoons.
 Its titles include Mom's Cancer, Kirby: King of Comics, My Friend Dahmer, The Simpsons Futurama Crossover Crisis, R. Crumb's Heroes of Blues, Jazz & Country, and The Art of Rube Goldberg.
 In the 2010s, it also began publishing volumes compiling reproduction of vintage trading card series for franchises such as Star Trek.
+In 2024, the imprint became a full division of the company and also began licensing manga and other international comic books.

+Kana

+Kana is a manga imprint launched in 2024.
+It shares its name and logo with the French imprint belonging to neighbor company Dargaud.